Chaitanyate/Decision-tree/README.md

 # Decision-tree

-this is basically for desicion based on the root and leaf node
+this is basically for desicion tree  based on the root and leaf node